How to Become an Online Adjunct Teacher

 Career and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for postsecondary teachers, including online adjunct teachers, will increase 17% from 2010-2020 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for postsecondary teachers, including online adjunct teachers, will increase 19% from 2012-2022 (www.bls.gov).
 Pay can vary by subject taught.
-Those teaching art, music and drama earned a median salary of $62,160 in 2012, according to the BLS, and those teaching history earned a median salary of $65,870.
-The BLS reported that business teachers earned a median salary of $73,660 that same year, and computer science teachers earned a median salary of $72,200.
+Those teaching art, music and drama earned a median salary of $62,830 in 2013, according to the BLS, and those teaching history earned a median salary of $66,790.

 Related to How to Become an Online Adjunct Teacher